researchgate/CodingDojo/2013-08-27/participants/Volker Dusch.md

 http://twitter.com/__edorian

 **About:**
 Web developer at ResearchGate.
-Currently into Continues Deployment, the Clean Code movement and TDD.
+Currently into Continuous Deployment, the Clean Code movement and TDD.